After the gunshot: Hospitalizations for firearm injuries prevalent among children

 About 20 children per day in the United States are injured by firearms seriously enough to require hospitalization, and more than 6% of these children die from their injuries, according to a study by Yale School of Medicine researchers and their colleagues published in the Jan.
 27 online issue of Pediatrics.

-This Article was submitted by Claire M. Bessinger - Van Graan, on Monday, January 27, 2014.
+This article was submitted by Claire M. Bessinger - Van Graan on January 27, 2014.